VENKATA-SAI-CHENGA/QR-project/README.md

 3. Commit your changes
 4. Push to the branch and open a Pull Request

-## 📄 License

-[Add your license here, e.g. MIT]

 ---

-Built with ❤️ using TanStack Start and Supabase.
+Built with  using TanStack Start and Supabase.